-- 1. Plaintiff Karuk Tribe of California files this action for declaratory and injunctive relief arising from defendants' improper management of suction dredge, mechanical sluicing, and other mining operations in waterways and riparian areas within the Six Rivers and Klamath National Forests in northern California.
-This suit challenges the United States Forest Service's failure to comply with mandatory procedural and substantive requirements governing mining in streams, rivers, and riparian areas.
-These violations include the agency's failure to comply with the standards and guidelines of the Forest Plans for the Six Rivers and Klamath National Forests, failure to ensure compliance with the federal Clean Water Act ("CWA"), failure to undertake and complete the required environmental reviews under the National Environmental Policy Act ("NEPA"), failure to comply with the procedural and substantive requirements of the Endangered Species Act ("ESA"), and failure to abide by Forest Service public land and mining statutes and regulations. - 2.
-Plaintiff specifically challenges two Directives issued by the Forest Service regarding the regulation of mining operations, including suction dredge mining operations in waterways and riparian areas.
-These two directives are: (1) the May 26, 2004 memorandum from Jack A. Blackwell, Regional Forester for the Pacific Southwest Region, to Forest Supervisors in that Region, with the subject of "Forest Service Regulation of Suction Dredging Operations"; and (2) the February 5, 2002 memorandum from Larry O. Gadt, Director of Minerals and Geology Management of the Forest Service to the agency's Regional Foresters, with the subject of "Northwest Forest Plan."
-These directives are also referred to herein as "the National/Regional Directives."
-These National/Regional Directives violate the laws and regulations noted in Paragraphs 1 and 6 herein. - 3.
-Plaintiff also challenges a number of individual Forest Service decisions to allow suction
+1. Plaintiff Karuk Tribe of California files this action for declaratory and injunctive relief arising from defendants' improper management of suction dredge, mechanical sluicing, and other mining operations in waterways and riparian areas within the Six Rivers and Klamath National Forests in northern California.
+Specifically, this suit challenges the United States Forest Service's failure to comply with mandatory procedural and substantive requirements governing mining in waterways and riparian areas.
+These violations include the agency's failure to comply with the standards and guidelines of the Forest Plans for the Six Rivers and Klamath National Forests, failure to ensure compliance with the federal Clean Water Act, failure to undertake and complete the required environmental reviews under the National Environmental Policy Act (NEPA), failure to comply with the procedural and substantive requirements of the Endangered Species Act (ESA), and failure to abide by Forest Service public land and mining statutes and regulations.